womenbuildweb3/30daysofweb3.xyz/curriculum/en/1-getting-started/0-overview.md

 ## 🤚 Getting Help

-When you have a question, drop a message in the discord server in the channel that corresponds to the section you're in.
+When you have a question, drop a message in the Discord server in the channel that corresponds to the section you're in.

 This project is broken up into 6 sections and you'll see a help channel for each section where a member of the WBW3 team will help you out.